PostgREST/postgrest/docs/api/reading.md

 PostgREST supports calling procedures with [named arguments](http://www.postgresql.org/docs/9.4/static/sql-syntax-calling-funcs.html#SQL-SYNTAX-CALLING-FUNCS-NAMED).
-To do so include a JSON object in the request payload and each key/value of the object will become an argument.
+Include a JSON object in the request payload and each key/value of the object will become an argument.

 <div class="admonition note">